CERES

 SI₉₀ = [P̂₅, P̂₉₅] where P̂ₖ is the k-th percentile of the input-perturbation distribution

-n_replications = 2,000 · Empirical SI coverage target: ≥88% (populating from Sep 2026)
+n_replications = 2,000 · Empirical SI coverage target: ≥88% (populating as graded outcomes accumulate from Aug–Oct 2026)

-Coefficient Update — 11 March 2026
+Coefficient Update, 11 March 2026

-Following live deployment, the initial coefficients (arXiv v1) were found to produce logit saturation across the monitored-country distribution — all 43 regions returned P(IPC 3+) > 0.99, eliminating discriminative utility.
+Following live deployment, the initial coefficients (arXiv v1) were found to produce logit saturation across the monitored-country distribution: all 43 countries returned P(IPC 3+) > 0.99, eliminating discriminative utility.
 The intercept was adjusted from −2.10 to −4.50, composite_stress β from 5.80 to 3.20, convergence_score β from 2.20 to 1.40, and n_independent β from 0.40 to 0.20.
 The recalibrated model produces meaningful separation across the full CSS range (P = 0.036 at CSS = 0.15 through P = 0.994 at CSS = 0.85).
 Updated coefficients will be reflected in arXiv v2, planned alongside first prospective validation results Q3 2026.

-§ 5 — Tier Classification
+§ 5 · Tier Classification

 Alert Tier Definitions